Bit-Flare/Worldforge/System Doc.md

 **Other Aspect:**
 Destiny Aspect?

-Characters may gain temporary situational aspects, but otherwise are losely limited to these.
+Characters may gain temporary situational aspects, but otherwise are loosely limited to these.
 Aspects have no refresh cost.

 #### Skills
 Skills are the standard abilities characters are good at.
 When picking skills, refresh is traded for skill points at the cost of one refresh for 4 skill points.
 Any skill without points is rated at a +0.
 Each point spent on a skill is equal to a +1, so 3 points spent on a skill means a +3.
 The maximum number of points that can be spent on a skill is equal to the number of refresh spent on skills.